littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 ### Dispatching one action to multiple producers

-A caveat of [`combineProducers`](combine-producers) is that combined actions are not scoped to their respective producers.
-Any name collisions will result in a dispatch calling _all_ actions with the same name.
+An interesting caveat of [`combineProducers`](combine-producers) is that combined actions are not scoped to their respective producers.
+Any name collisions will result in actions stacking and being called together.

-**But you can use this to your advantage!** If you want to dispatch actions from multiple producers at once, it's as simple as giving them the same name.
-We'll go over how to do this and cover some use cases.
+**But you can use this to your advantage!** If you want an action to update the state of multiple sub-states at once, it's as simple as using the same name.

 **Here's a simple example of dispatching one action to multiple producers:**